lyphrowny/Porphiriy/docs/business_requirements.md

 # Use Cases

-* ChatGPT v4
+* OpenAI
-  * Provide a writer
+  * Provide an assistant
-* Writer
+* Assistant
-  * Generate content based on a request
+  * Write a response based on a request
 * Client
-  * Choose a writer
+  * Choose an assistant
+  * Write to an assistant
   * Invite new user to get a discount
   * Change a billing plan
 * Visitor